-IT IS ORDERED THAT, under Section 72 of the Act, the New SRO is recognized as a self-regulatory organization, subject to the terms and conditions set out in Appendix A to this Recognition Order and the applicable provisions of the MOU.
+- 1. IT IS ORDERED, pursuant to section 71 of the Act, that the Superintendent designates CIRO as a self-regulatory organization requiring recognition. - 2.
+IT IS ORDERED, pursuant to section 72 of the Act, that the Application to vary and restate the Recognition Order is granted. - 3.
+IT IS ORDERED, pursuant to section 72 Act, that CIRO continues to be recognized as a self-regulatory organization, subject to the terms and conditions set out in Appendix A to the Recognition Order and the applicable provisions of the MOU.